neemashekar/phase-0-gps-1/awesome_page.md

 **Neema and Peter's Awesome Page!**

-*and just so you know, we are awesome too*
+*and just so you know, we are kinda awesome too*

 `awesome_page.md`